treeverse/lakeFS/docs/hooks.md

 ## Run
 A `Run` is an instantiation of the repository's `Action` files when the triggering event occurs.
-For example, If our repository contains a pre-commit hook, every commit would generate a `Run` for that specific commit.
+For example, if our repository contains a pre-commit hook, every commit would generate a `Run` for that specific commit.

 lakeFS will fetch, parse and filter the repository `Action` files and start to execute the `Hooks` under each `Action`.
 All executed `Hooks` (each with `hook_run_id`) exists in the context of that `Run` (`run_id`).